 Why Use a Construction Proposal Template?

-A construction proposal is used to acquire work.
+A construction proposal is a critical construction management document because it’s used to acquire work.
 A bid is not that different from a sales call, only in this case, you have a motivated project owner.
 You need to convince this potential client your construction firm is the right one for the job.

 Who Is This Construction Bid Template For?